busterbenson/book-of-loops/hexagrams/hexagram 011110.md

 trigrams: A forest submerged in a great lake.

-summary: The trees in the lake are outgrowing their existing container.
+interpretation: The trees in the lake are outgrowing their existing container.
 There's a lot of pent up energy, and cracks in the wall of the container that are about to bust open with the raw energy of life.

 advice: The hexagram recommends letting this energy flow by its own power, and following it, because it is mature and ready.
 It’s time to stop holding back.